apoorvagpt700/Market-Basket-Analysis/README.md

 ## Association Rules
 Data for market basket analysis typically comes from point-of-sale (POS) transaction data or invoices.
 These usually include list of products purchased, unit price and quantity of each item.
 Association analysis is a generalization of applications, like market basket analysis, and is now commonly applied in clickstream analysis, cross-selling recommendation engines, and information security.
 Association analysis is an unsupervised data science technique where there is no target variable to predict.
 Instead, the algorithm reviews each transaction containing a number of items (products) and extracts useful relationship patterns among the items in the form of rules.
 The challenge in association analysis is to differentiate a significant observation against unscrupulous rules.
 The Apriori and Frequent Pattern Growth algorithms offer efficient approaches to extract these rules from large datasets in the transaction logs.

-An association is an expression of the form
+An association is an expression of the form\
 Body → head (support, confidence)
+<br></br>

-Following this form, an example of an association rule is the following:
+Following this form, an example of an association rule is the following:\
+<br></br>

-If a customer buys a flashlight, he/she will buy batteries (250, 81%).
+If a customer buys a flashlight, he/she will buy batteries (250, 81%).\
+<br></br>
 More than one dimension can be used to define the body portion of the association rule.
-For example, the rule might be expanded as the following:
+For example, the rule might be expanded as the following:\
+<br></br>

-If a customer is a plumber and buys a flashlight, he/she will buy batteries (150, 89%).
+If a customer is a plumber and buys a flashlight, he/she will buy batteries (150, 89%).\